 We all know about the recommended 8 glasses of water per day for overall hydration: however, beautiful skin starts from the inside out.
 Drinking water will keep your skin blemish-free and give it a beautiful glow.
 I know I can tell the difference when I am properly hydrated, opposed to not.
 My skin barely needs additional moisturizer when I am hydrated.
 In contrast, when I have been slacking with my water intake, my skin is dry and patchy even when I am moisturizing daily.

 Yes, we need sunscreen during the winter.
 The skin needs to be protected during the winter from UV rays.
-Essentially, our skin needs to protection year round.
+Essentially, our skin needs protection year-round.
 I enjoy my youthful skin and would not appreciate premature aging or worse yet, skin cancer.
 I own a few moisturizers and they all contain sunscreen that allows me to moisturize and protect in one application.

 Scrubs and Exfoliating Cloths

-I hope you found these fall and winter skin care tips helpful.
-The summary; drink water, moisturize, us heavier products and products containing sunscreen.
+I hope you found these fall and winter skincare tips helpful.
+The summary; drink water, moisturize, use heavier products and products containing sunscreen.
 Follow it with a little bronzer for added color but make sure you have exfoliated to prevent patches of dry skin.
 The best base for makeup application is great skin.
 However, if you do not wear makeup it is still important to take care of your skin.

 What are your fall and winter skincare tips?